 It is important to understand the user roles in WordPress when adding new users to your site since different roles offer more or less control over your site.

-From subscriber to administrator we’ll break down what each role does and what permissions they have in WordPress.
+From subscriber to administrator we’ll break down what each WordPress user role does and what permissions they have in your WordPress site.

 Summary of WordPress User Roles

-Here is a summary of the six default user roles in WordPress:
+Here is a summary of the six default user roles in WordPress and their capabilities:

 - Subscriber: User who can manage their own profile (useful for commenters).
 This role isn’t typically used on WordPress sites.